Yeh Hai Chahatein: Broadcast

 The production and airing of the show was halted indefinitely in late March 2020 due to the COVID-19 outbreak in India.
 The series was expected to resume on 1 April 2020 but could not and the series was last broadcast on 24 March 2020 airing its remaining episodes.
 After three months, the filming of the series resumed on 27 June 2020 while the broadcast resumed on 13 July 2020.

 Television special

 Ravivaar With Star Parivaar (2022)

 The cast of Yeh Hai Chahatein went on to participate in Ravivaar With Star Parivaar, a musical competition wherein eight StarPlus shows competed against each other to win the title of "Best Parivaar".
-Yeh Hain Chahtein emerged as a runner up in the show.
+Yeh Hain Chahatein was eliminated at 8th position and was the first show to be eliminated.